-2017: I’m updating more of my old html pages to the new WordPress format and am working on my first visits to Oregon when I started RVing.
-I’m trying to get caught up because I am planning a return visit later this year, but will be updating these pages during my next stay.
-But in looking back at these memories, even if the picture quality isn’t as good as I can do today, I’ll keep these older ones because I think next time I end up back here, it will be a different season, and I just love getting to see it in more than one!
+2017: Even though the pics below were from my visit in 2005 and I plan a return visit, I’ll still keep these up.
+Even if the picture quality isn’t as good as I can do today, they’re still great memories that can’t be duplicated.
+I think next time I end up back here, it will be a different season, and I just love getting to see it in more than one!
 Next time, I want to do more trails, and I want to do the boat ride to Wizard Island!
 I heard the 1.1 mile hike to get there is the steepest in the park, so I better not wait too long since I’m not getting any younger!

 July, 2005 visit: When I first made it to Crater Lake, it was in February, so a bunch of snow around was not really surprising to me (see Crater Lake page for that).
 When I came back in July to do the entire Rim Drive, the weather was a lot warmer, so it was easier to stop at every pull-off to see every vantage point.

 But I was sure surprised at how much snow was still piled on the side of the road then!

 You can drive all around this amazing lake and each viewpoint offers a different glimpse that makes you glad you stopped there.
 Some of the pulloffs have trails that you can walk around for even more close up and personal views.